 Cord tissue, on the other hand, refers to the baby’s actual umbilical cord.
 Cord tissue is an abundant source of mesenchymal stem cells (MSCs), a different kind of stem cell than those found in cord blood.
 The stem cells found in cord tissue offer great promise in regenerative medicine and connective tissue disorders.

-What is the difference between the stem cells in cord blood and cord tissue?
+What is the difference between the stem cells in cord blood vs cord tissue?

 Cord blood stem cells are routinely used in the FDA-approved treatment of over 80 conditions today and are commonly mentioned in the news.
 These stem cells can differentiate into any blood component to help protect the body from blood-related conditions and immune system disorders including lymphoma and leukemia.

-While no FDA-approved treatments exist using cord tissue stem cells today, research is growing at an incredible pace.
-MSCs from cord tissue are currently being used in over 300 clinical trials and hold the promise of being able to someday treat debilitating conditions such as heart disease, Type-1 diabetes, lung cancer, Parkinson’s disease, spinal cord injuries, and injuries to bones and cartilage.
+Research is growing at an incredible pace as MSCs from cord tissue are currently being used in over 300 clinical trials.
+They hold the promise of being able to someday treat debilitating conditions such as heart disease, Type-1 diabetes, lung cancer, Parkinson’s disease, spinal cord injuries, and injuries to bones and cartilage.

 Your only opportunity to save your baby’s cord blood and cord tissue is immediately after the birth of your baby.